iconLog In | Register

 And, of course, Judas is there.
 And we wonder whether he wants to be defended at all.
 And I soon came to realize that I was completely wrong about this play not being biblical.
 The genius of Last Days is that it was written by someone clearly immersed in theology.
 But those familiar only with the Bible will not have an advantage.
 Guirgis references the Church Fathers, the Gnostic Gospels, and — I believe — the Dead Sea Scrolls.
 This play will send you to the library or your computer or — if you’re lucky — your own bookshelves to look up (or re-familiarize yourself with) various names and references such Jerome, Augustine, the Sanhedrin, Josephus, and Saint Matthias (more on this later).

 We meet many familiar characters, both ancient and contemporary: Mary Magdalene, Pontius Pilate, Satan, Mother Teresa, and Sigmund Freud.
-But for me, some of the most compelling personalities were the lesser-known or fictional ones.
+But for me, some of the most compelling personalities are the lesser-known or fictional ones.
 Jessica Dean Turner is simply divine as Saint Monica.
 Whether she’s dancing for the audience’s (and her own) pleasure, yelling her head off about societal injustice, or softly contemplating the state of a man’s soul, Turner is convincing and interesting and real.
 She manages to combine warmth, irreverence, and sexual energy all into one glorious package.
 I couldn’t take my eyes off of her when she was on stage.
-This is the second time that I've seen Turner display her impressive range.
-In A Midsummer Night's Dream — It's a Bacchenal, she effortlessly played two disparate characters, and here she shows two organic facets of the same complex person, and does so seamlessly.
+This is the second time that I’ve seen Turner display her impressive range.
+In A Midsummer Night’s Dream — It’s a Bacchenal, she effortlessly played two disparate characters, and here she shows two organic facets of the same complex person, and does so seamlessly.

 Mike DiGirolamo as Simon the Zealot is brilliant.
 His contempt for authority reminded me of every activist I’ve ever been involved with.
 And his naïve and genuine admiration for Jesus and Judas is touching.
 An inspired performance.